EdinburghNLP/csi-corpus/README.md

 If you use this data in your research please cite the following paper:

-Frermann, Cohen, Lapata (2017) Whodunnit?
+Lea Frermann, Shay B. Cohen, Mirella Lapata (2017) Whodunnit?
 Crime Drama as a Case for Natural Language Understanding.
 Transactions of the Association for Computational Linguistics (TACL).